nzjahngere/demorepoo/TESTCASESAUCEDEMO.md

 ---

 ## Document purpose
-This document contains the curated and improved test cases for the Swag Labs E-Commerce site (SauceDemo).
+This document contains the test cases for the Swag Labs E-Commerce website (SauceDemo).
 It includes Functional/UI test cases for the web app, API test cases (ReqRes) for both REST Assured automation and Postman manual validation, and conceptual Security & Performance test cases.

 ---